laavanya-wln/epinions-analysis/README.md

 The analysis tells us which members are the most influential and trusted most in the network.
 The analysis includes various centrality measures and clustering algorithms.

+NOTE : The network does not reveal any names of members and instead each of them are referred to using a unique number.